-Then, he took the Bench through Justice Chelameswar's NJAC dissent (para 1220), where the Justice powerfully states the need for the collegium system to be more open and transparent.
-Bhusan submitted that it is apparent the NJAC judgment acknowledges the need to improve the collegium system.
+He took the Bench through Justice Chelameswar's NJAC dissent (para 1220), where the Justice states the need for the collegium system to be more open and transparent.
+Bhushan submitted that it is apparent the NJAC judgment acknowledges the need to improve the collegium system.
 He submitted that making the Collegium more transparent through RTI disclosures would serve this purpose.

 Next, he cited Association for Democratic Reforms, where the SC upheld a citizen's right to know about public functionaries and candidates for office, including information about assets and criminal and educational background.
 The right to know is derived from freedom of speech and expression, Article 19 of the Constitution.

-Mr. Bhushan mentioned various countries which adopt transparency in judicial appointments and urged the Supreme Court of India to follow suit.
+Mr. Bhushan mentioned various countries which appoint judges transparently and urged the Supreme Court of India to follow suit.
 He argued that the argument of judges’ privacy should not be invoked to stall asset declaration and such a declaration is clearly against public interest.
-He further said that the Lokpal Act mandates the disclosure of assets on the website and the SC should embrace it as it will create greater confidence in the judiciary.
+He further said that the Lokpal Act mandates the disclosure of assets on the court's website.
 He concluded by saying that “no demand for privacy can override public interest”.

 Mr. Bhushan concluded by again referencing SP Gupta, submitting that as it was a 7 judge Bench decision it remains binding on this 5 judge Bench.
 He urged the Court to allow for disclosures pertaining to judicial appointments, submitting that not doing so would make it look hypocritical.
 He noted how the court encouraged other institutions to become more transparent and emphasised that the Court should apply this principle to itself.

 Finally, AG KK Venugopal made a brief rejoinder.
-He argued that SP Gupta provides for exempting disclosure which affects the interests of third parties.
+He argued that SP Gupta provides for exempting disclosures that affect the interests of third parties.